 On Sept.
 20, 2018, the Isuken Co-op Food Truck held its much-anticipated grand opening on 966 Sabattus Street in Lewiston, where it shares a plot with New Roots, a local Somali Bantu farm stand.

 After two years of planning, the Isuken Food Truck is the first ever Somali Bantu farm-to-fork food truck in the US.
-According to its website, Isuken means “unity and together” and is a fitting title for the five-member cooperative, as its members are all equally involved in making decisions, sharing responsibilities and sharing the rewards of the business.
+The name “Isuken” means “unity and together” in Somali, according to the co-op’s website, and is fitting for the five-member cooperative, whose members are equally involved in making decisions, sharing responsibilities and enjoying the rewards of the business.

-On the day of the grand opening, the food truck was bustling with activity.
+On the day of its opening, the food truck was bustling with activity.
 Jonah Fertig-Burd, the director of Cooperative Food Systems at the Cooperative Development Institute, came to enjoy food with his family.